letloop/letloop/README.md

 - `letloop exec PROGRAM.SCM [ -- ARGUMENT ...]`
 - `letloop repl`

-All subcommands take `EXTENSION ...` to consider, and `DIRECTORY ...` to look into.
+All subcommands take into consideration `EXTENSION ...` as part of the library discovery machinery that rely on `DIRECTORY ...`.
+If no directory are provided, the current working directory is the only directory where libraries will be looked into.

 ## `letloop check [--fail-fast] LIBRARY`

-Discover, and execute checks from the directory, and libraries passed as argument.
+Discover libraries, and execute their checks.

 A procedure check must be a thunk exported by a library, with a procedure name that starts with `~check`, such as